Massaman curry: Description

-Due to its Muslim roots and therefore Islamic dietary laws, this curry is most commonly made with chicken, but there are also variations on this dish using duck, beef, venison, mutton, goat, or rarely, pork.
-As pork is haram (forbidden) in Islam, this last variant is not eaten by observant Thai Muslims.
+This curry is most commonly made with chicken, but there are also variations on this dish using duck, beef, venison, mutton, goat.
+Pork is sometimes used, but is rare due to the dish's Muslim roots and the fact that pork is haram (forbidden) in Islam.
+Correspondingly, this last variant is not eaten in the present-day by observant Thai Muslims.
 Vegetarians and vegans have created their own versions of this dish, such as using tofu and substituting any shrimp paste or fish sauce used.

 The Muslim roots of the dish are evident in many of the flavors of the massaman curry paste (nam phrik kaeng matsaman) that come from spices not frequently used in other Thai curries.
-Cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg and mace would, in the 17th century, have been brought to Thailand from the Malay Archipelago and South Asia by foreigners, a trade originally dominated by Muslim traders from the Middle East, Indian subcontinent, and from the archipelago itself, but increasingly undertaken by the Portuguese, the Dutch, and the French East India Company.
+Cardamom, cinnamon, cloves, star anise, cumin, bay leaves, nutmeg and mace would, in the 17th century, have been brought to Thailand from the Malay Archipelago and South Asia by foreigners, a trade originally dominated by Muslim traders from the Middle East, India, and from the archipelago itself, but increasingly undertaken by the Portuguese, the Dutch, and the French East India Company.

 These foreign spices and flavors are then combined with local produce and flavors commonly used in native Thai cuisine such as dried chili peppers, coriander seeds, lemongrass, galangal, white pepper, shrimp paste, shallots, and garlic to make the massaman curry paste.

 The curry paste is first fried with coconut cream, and only then are meat, potatoes, onions, fish sauce or salt, tamarind paste, sugar, coconut milk and peanuts added.
 Massaman is usually eaten with rice together in a meal with other dishes.
 There are also traditional versions using oranges, orange juice, or pineapple juice as additional ingredients.